ATGardner/atgardner.github.com/_posts/2014-08-24-day-135-crest-horse-camp-to-mosquito.markdown

  After getting up and getting my gear in the morning, I went over for breakfast.
 I can get used to it.
 Besides the bacon, there were packages, eggs, and later hashbrowns.
 I was full after the eggs bit.
  Tick Tock and Luna cake
- in right in the middle of breakfast, and later Rimshot &amp; Kit and Juneau joined us as well.
+ in right in the middle of breakfast, and later Rimshot  Kit and Juneau joined us as well.
 Only Slaughterhouse and the section hikers were leaving early, and we were all sitting around the fire, enjoying our time.
  I
  finally got up and left at 9:00, knowing I have a short day of 20 easy miles.
 But I'd better start hiking it sometime.
  The start of the hike has some climbing, but nothing serious.
 At least I got good cell signal from the top.
-I caught up to the section hikers, Jerry &amp; Matt, Ford, Justin and Brian, at the first water source, in Green Lake.
+I caught up to the section hikers, Jerry  Matt, Ford, Justin and Brian, at the first water source, in Green Lake.
  I hiked rather slowly for a while, reaching my next planned snack stop a bit later than I anticipated.
 But a bit later I passed two day hikers that told me they left a cooler for pct hikers in the back of